CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-react-and-capacitor.md

 ---
 slug: creating-mobile-apps-with-react-and-capacitor
-title: Building Mobile Apps with Pure React.js and Capacitor
+title: Building Mobile Apps with Pure React.js and React Native
 description: >-
-  A guide on how to transform a React.js web application into a native mobile app utilizing Capacitor, and enhancing the native UI with Konsta UI.
+  A guide on how to transform a React.js web application into a native mobile app utilizing React Native, and enhancing the native UI with Konsta UI.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'
 author_url: 'https://x.com/martindonadieu'
 created_at: 2023-06-29T00:00:00.000Z
 updated_at: 2023-06-29T00:00:00.000Z
 head_image: /react_capacitor.webp
-head_image_alt: React.js and Capacitor illustration
+head_image_alt: React.js and React Native illustration
-keywords: React, Capacitor, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: React, React Native, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: Tutorial
 published: true
 locale: en
 next_blog: implementing-live-updates-in-your-react-capacitor-app
 ---

-This tutorial will walk you through crafting a mobile application using React, Capacitor, and Konsta UI.
-By the end, you’ll know how to morph a React.js web app into a native mobile application with Capacitor, and implement a native UI using Konsta UI.
+This tutorial will walk you through crafting a mobile application using React, React Native, and Konsta UI.
+By the end, you’ll know how to morph a React.js web app into a native mobile application with React Native, and implement a native UI using Konsta UI.

-Capacitor enables the easy transformation of your React.js web app into a native mobile application, requiring no substantial alterations or learning of new strategies such as React Native.
+React Native enables the easy transformation of your React.js web app into a native mobile application, requiring no substantial alterations or learning of new strategies such as React Native.

 The process involves a few simple steps, and before you know it, your React.js app will be a fully-functioning mobile application.
 So, stick around as we guide you on this journey.

-## Capacitor Overview
+## React Native Overview

-CapacitorJS is a game-changer.
+React NativeJS is a game-changer.
 It can seamlessly integrate with any web project and wrap your app into a native webview while generating the native Xcode and Android Studio project.
 Plus, through its plugins, you can access native device features like the camera via a JS bridge.

-Capacitor offers a straightforward way to create a native mobile application without any hassle or steep learning curve.
+React Native offers a straightforward way to create a native mobile application without any hassle or steep learning curve.
 Its simple API and streamlined functionality make it easy to incorporate into your project.

 ## Setting Up Your React.js App